nihirisuto/Sunny-EternalJK-With-TaystJK-Cosmetics/README.md

     `codesign --force --deep --sign - EternalJK.arm64.app`

-    If you attempted to open the file before codesigning, you may need to remove the quarantine Apple has placed on it, followed by running the above codesign step:
+    If you attempted to open the file before codesigning, you may need to remove the quarantine MacOS has placed on it, followed by running the above codesign step:

     `xattr -d com.apple.quarantine EternalJK.arm64.app`